Olaf Stapledon: Film rights

 Film producer and director George Pal bought the rights to Odd John and in 1966 Castle of Frankenstein magazine reported that David McCallum would play the title role.

-In 2017 a multimedia work adaption of Last and First Men by Oscar-nominated Icelandic composer Jóhann Jóhannsson was released, featuring narration from Tilda Swinton and a live score performed by the BBC Philharmonic.
+In 2017 a multimedia adaptation of Last and First Men by Oscar-nominated Icelandic composer Jóhann Jóhannsson was released, featuring narration by Tilda Swinton and a live score performed by the BBC Philharmonic.

-In 2019 a short film adaption of Stapledon's story "A Modern Magician" was written by, produced by and starred Justin McDonald and Kate Hodgson.
-The film, which was directed by Mark Heller, also featured the voice of Brian Cox and marked the first ever live action adaptation of any of Stapledon's literary works.
+In 2019, Justin McDonald and Kate Hodgson wrote, produced, and starred in a short film adaptation of Stapledon's "A Modern Magician."
+Directed by Mark Heller, the film also featured the voice of Brian Cox.
+It was the first-ever live-action adaptation of any of Stapledon's literary works.